 One of the reasons you might turn to tinctures over other ways of ingesting herbs (oils, pills, etc) is that when you prepare tinctures in liquids like alcohol, it’s supposed to preserve the beneficial properties of herbs, make them more resistant to contaminates, and help them become more potent because the herbs are so concentrated.
 And since tinctures are quick and easy ways of accessing the healing properties of plants, I was especially intrigued when I learned that skullcap, passionflower, and kava kava were common herbal tinctures for stress, which is why I felt so excited to see if I could incorporate using one of them into my pre-yoga ritual.

 My Pre-Yoga Ritual Combining Calming Techniques and Herbal Tinctures

 Ultimately, I selected kava to try first because I read that it has been used in Polynesia for a long time, ritually as well as medicinally, and because it has been reported to have the most calming effects.
-1Hour Break stood out because it’s ethically sourced and easy to take.
+I chose this kava tincture because it’s ethically sourced and easy to take.
 I’ve found it to be especially handy in the situations where I haven’t had time to unwind and relax before I get to class.